Hritikraj8804/KodeKloud_Engineer/Jenkins_1/2_Jenkins_Plugins.md

 1. Once logged in, install `Git` and `GitLab` plugins.
 You might need to restart Jenkins service to install these plugins, so we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.

 `Note:`

+1. Once you restart Jenkins service it will go down for some time so please wait for the Jenkins login page to come back before clicking on the `Check` button.